vietanh1104/mp3-asp-mvc/README.md

 To run this project, ensure that you have [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0) installed on your system.

-In debug mode, you can run in Visual Studio 2022 and using dotnet cli command:
+In debug mode, you can run in Visual Studio 2022 or use dotnet cli command:

 ```command
 dotnet run mp3.mvc.sln